I often meet leaders with an “I don’t go to work to make friends” attitude. I get that; I really do.

 When you’re likeable, people buy from you, hire you, marry you, spend time with you and do things for you – even when you’re not the most charismatic, the highest performer, or the most senior.
 Being likeable is a shortcut to influence that takes the pressure off us to create perfection in our work and ideas.
 It’s an enabler that gives us margin and permission.

 But these connections don’t happen by accident.
-Like lifelong friendships, or relationships with our children or partners, they need effort.
-They require us to deeply understand others, to have compassion for differences and manage conflicts.
+Like lifelong friendships or relationships with our children or partners, they require effort.
+They require us to deeply understand others, have compassion for differences, and manage conflicts.

 Most importantly, they require intentional care, planned time together and a commitment of time and energy, or they wither and die.